ikublai/simpletodo/README.md

 # Simple ToDo
-Simple ToDo with File Persistence

-# Pre-work - *Simple ToDo*

-Simple ToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple ToDo with File Persistence is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Teddy Usman**